RetroReversing/retroReversing/pages/sega/saturn/ExclusiveSegaSaturnGames.md

     youtube: 'y7OsG8tCuFQ'
 ---

 If you are interested in reversing a Sega Saturn game it can be useful to see what other platforms the game was released for, however if you don't have a game in mind then this list can help you choose a game that is not available elsewhere.

-By reverse enginnering these games you are helping to preserve games that are only playable on Sega Saturn, so you can understand how these games work and then help improve emulators to run these games.
+By reverse engineering these games you are helping to preserve games that are only playable on Sega Saturn, so you can understand how these games work and then help improve emulators to run these games.

 # Games that have never been re-released
 These are games that are still only available on the Sega Saturn.
 Some of them may have also been in the arcade using the STV hardware which was based on the Sega Saturn so they are still included in this list.

 Games:
+* Albert Odyssey
+* Astal
 * Battle Monsters
 * Black Fire
 * Burning Rangers